 Trailing not far behind the introduction of a successful new communications technology are the human and technological gatekeepers.
-Human gatekeepers include receptionists, executive assistants, recruiters, bureaucrats, budget managers, script readers—anyone that has the power to slow, stop or accelerate access to someone or something.
-They’re used to taking messages that they’ll never actually relay, used to deciding whether inquiries are worth the attention of the people they work for and, above all else, used to saying “no” and “not interested.”
-Their ultimate charter as gatekeepers is to allow the people that are paid to focus on important things from having to make hundreds of tiny decisions every day that threaten to derail productivity.
+Human gatekeepers include receptionists, executive assistants, recruiters, bureaucrats, budget managers, script readers—anyone who has the power to slow, stop, or accelerate access to someone or something.
+These gatekeepers are used to taking messages that they’ll never actually relay, used to deciding whether inquiries are worth the attention of the people they work for, and, above all else, used to saying “no” and “not interested.”
+Their ultimate charter as gatekeepers is to keep the people who are paid to focus on important things from having to make hundreds of tiny decisions every day that threaten to derail productivity.
 It’s easy to see this work from a cynic’s perspective.
-After all, these are people that are paid to stop others from getting through.
+After all, these are people who are paid to stop others from getting through.
 But the reality is more nuanced.
-Great work requires sustained concentration, and the ability to devote high-level resources to the projects and tasks that merit this attention.
+Great work requires sustained concentration and the ability to devote high-level resources to the projects and tasks that merit this attention.
 Everything else can be more efficiently dealt with by subordinates or no one at all.
-Making those calls is a necessary role, and probably fairly thankless.
+Making those calls is a necessary role, and probably thankless.

 While it still plays a big part in society and business, human gatekeeping needs to be supplemented or replaced by technological gatekeeping in order for organizations to scale.
 Some technological gatekeeping is put in place to hide or remove public information.
-The CEO’s direct line can’t be listed on the company website, and his or her email address shouldn’t be something easily guessed, like email@example.com.
-In 2009, The Radicati Group projected that the number of spam emails sent per day would reach 424 billion in 2013, making up 84% of all messages.
-But, thanks to automated filtering, only 20% of them actually show up in inboxes.
-This gatekeeping comes at a significant cost, however, as the same report found that medium to large companies are spending millions each fighting spam.
+The CEO’s direct line can’t be listed on the company website, and his or her e-mail address shouldn’t be something easily guessed, like firstname.lastname@example.org.